cassaram09/r3-library/README.md

 **Features**

-  - Easily create synchronous and asynchronous actions
+  - Easily create and dispatch both synchronous and asynchronous actions
+  - Built in async CRUD actions
   - Registering new actions automatically updates your reducers
-  - Consistent, scoped naming conventions allows for easier scaling and maintenance
+  - Consistent, scoped naming conventions allows for easy scaling and maintenance
-  - Ability to dispatch error handling actions
+  - Gracefully handle errors - dispatch error actions to our store so we can render them to the user
-  - Ability to dispatch both Async and Sync actions
-  - Better test coverage
-  - Refactored request handling using `superagent` module
+  - Simple remote requests using `superagent`
-  - General code cleanup
+  - No Redux middleware required

 ## Installation